Modeling the Marked Spectrum of Matter and Biased Tracers in Real- and Redshift-Space: Comparison to Data

 We find little motivation for including the low-$k$ correction when EFT is included (comparing Figs.\,\ref{fig: model_comparison_halos}\,\&\,\ref{fig: model_comparison_halos_lowk}), indicating that the higher-order effects can already be encapsulated by the free biases.
-Of greater interest is the fit when the free parameters ($\{b_1,b_2,b_{\mathcal{G}_2},c_0^2,c_2^2,\tilde{c}\}$) are fixed from fitting to $P(\vk)$.\footnote{Note that we re-fit the shot-noise of $M(\vk)$, since it differs significantly between $M(\vk)$ and $P(\vk)$.} Without the low-$k$ correction, the fit is poor (and not shown in the figure), but including it gives a good model up to $k_\mathrm{max} = 0.1\hMpc$.
-Beyond this limit, the fit degrades, implying that higher-order effects also impact quasi-linear scales.
+Of greater interest is the fit when the free parameters ($\{b_1,b_2,b_{\mathcal{G}_2},c_0^2,c_2^2,\tilde{c}\}$) are fixed from fitting to $P(\vk)$.\footnote{Note that we re-fit the shot-noise of $M(\vk)$, since it differs significantly between $M(\vk)$ and $P(\vk)$.} Without the low-$k$ correction, the fit is poor (and not shown in the figure), but including it gives a good model up to $k_\mathrm{max} = 0.1\hMpc$. \resub{As above, we note that the bias parameters are different between the two models (fitting the low-$k$ correction to $M(\vk)$ or $P(\vk)$, due to the absorption of higher-loop effects and parameter degeneracies.} Beyond this limit, the fit degrades, implying that higher-order effects also impact quasi-linear scales.
 As for the unbiased case, we conclude that inclusion of the low-$k$ correction terms allows for joint modeling of $P(\vk)$ and $M(\vk)$ (and hence bias parameters equal to their `physical' values), at the expense of slightly more modest scale limitations and additional free parameters.
 An extension would be the joint fit of $P(\vk)$ and \textit{multiple} $M(\vk)$ spectra with different mark parameters (shown to be optimal for parameter extraction in Ref.\,\citep{2020arXiv200111024M}); the bias and counterterm parameters would remain the same in all cases, but the three low-$k$ parameters would take differing values dependent on the choice of mark.